Photo from Wikimedia

 It allows you to look at the whole year from a specific perspective.
 When you decide what you’ll do for the week, you examine those decisions in part through the lens of your theme.
 What can you do this week that will bring your closer in line with your theme?

 It’s not an absolute; I still will do impulsive things.
 However, I will move toward more deliberate creation in my life.
 It’s an orientation, a holistic point of view, something that can encompass many areas of your life.

 10 Tips on creating and implementing your New Year’s Theme

 1. You cannot officially commit to the theme until after January 1st or it doesn’t count.
 This is a way of removing the guilt and built up negative emotional and psychological baggage of previously unfulfilled New Year’s resolutions, allowing you to make a decision from a clearer, more realistic position.

 2. The theme should ideally consist of a single concept, or at most 2 related or complementary concepts.
-A single ADDer can come up with a bigger to do list than 4 other people combined.
+A single ADDer can come up with a bigger to-do list than 4 other people combined.
 A smaller number = a greater clarity and focus.
 Also an increased chance of sustained action.
 Will your really remember 10 different themes in your 4th month of the year?

 4. It is process oriented.
 You are moving towards something.
-You can set specific individual goals during the year under the overall framework of your theme, but you don’t attach a numeric target to your theme.
-This reduces your disappointment, and subsequent de-motivation if you don’t do well on your theme for a particular week.
+You can set specific goals during the year under the overall framework of your theme, but you don’t attach a numeric target to your theme.
+This reduces your disappointment, and later de-motivation if you don’t do well on your theme for a particular week.
 There’s always next week.
 However, this doesn’t mean you start slacking and take a month off.